OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 > Category: runtime application security threat
 > Permalink: https://owaspai.org/goto/indirectpromptinjection/

-Indirect prompt injection ([OWASP for LLM 01](https://llmtop10.com/llm01/)) fools a large language model (GenAI) through the injection of instructions as part of a text from a compromised source that is inserted into a prompt by an application, causing unintended actions or answers by the LLM (GenAI).
+Indirect prompt injection ([OWASP for LLM 01](https://llmtop10.com/llm01/)): a third party fools a large language model (GenAI) through the inclusion of (often hidden) instructions as part of a text that is inserted into a prompt by an application, causing unintended actions or answers by the LLM (GenAI).

 Impact: Getting unwanted answers or actions from instructions from untrusted input that has been inserted in a prompt.